YaronWittenstein/Yaronwittenstein/content/post/vim-emacs-bff/index.md

 The concepts of keymaps, commands, buffers, regions, modes, hooks just clicked.
 It just felt right.
 But with all due respect for the above, vim modal-editing is invincible.

-emacs has a very popular vim emulation called `evil` (branded as `The extensible vi layer for Emacs`).
+emacs has a very popular vim emulation called **evil** (branded as **The extensible vi layer for Emacs**).
-I was skeptical at first, but gave it a try.
-And it was surprisingly very smooth, like using vim inside emacs without really knowing emacs.
+I was skeptical at first, but gave it a try, and surprisingly things went smooth.
+It really felt like using vim inside emacs without actually really knowing emacs.
-The more I played with it and the more research I've done into emacs plugins I got convinced that I'd like to make the switch into emacs backed by evil.
+The more I played with it, I got convinced that I'd like to make the switch into emacs backed by evil.
-Instead of choosing vim vs neovim, I've decided to learn elisp so that I'll have more control over my IDE.
+Instead of choosing vim vs neovim, I've resolved that emacs is what I was looking for.

 ## Making the switch